aroberge/reeborg/trunk/README.md

 created here (some plugins have been copied from elsewhere) :

 reeborg.js
-reeborg_proglang_humlang.js
+reeborg_lang.js

-where  proglang is short for programming language and humlang means human language.
-Thus a Javascript version for English speakers would include the file
+where lang means human language.
+Thus for English speakers, we would include the file

-reeborg_js_en.js
+reeborg_en.js

-whereas a Python version for French speakers would include instead
+for French speakers would include instead

-reeborg_py_fr.js
+reeborg_fr.js

+The programming language (javascript or Python currently) needs to be defined in the main html page.

 The main file is reeborg.js.
 It is the result of the concatenation of all the (other) files found in src/js.
 (As of this writing, it is actually